jillesvangurp/stellar-kotlin-client/docs/inbot-stellar-kotlin-wrapper/io.inbot.kotlinstellar/-kotlin-stellar-wrapper/trust-asset.md

 `maxTries` - maximum amount of times to retry the transaction in case of conflicst; default is 3

+`signers` - list of signers, defaults to using the account key pair

 **Return**
 transaction response